Feeling lonely and lacking social connections can happen to anyone of any age.

-Feeling alone and lacking social connection and friendship can have a huge impact on someone’s physical health and mental wellbeing.
+People are, by nature, social creatures so lacking enough social connection or friendship can have a huge impact on your mental wellbeing.

 Support for older people